langurmonkey/gaiasky/docs/Running-gaia-sky.rst

 .. hint:: As of version ``2.0.3``, Gaia Sky will automatically download the default catalog if no other catalog is found.

-If you have version ``2.0.3`` or above, Gaia Sky will scan some folders looking for catalog files. if no catalog files are found, Gaia Sky will offer to download the default catalog.
-If you want any other catalog listed below, you need to download it.
-The catalog files are not in the repository.

-You can get other catalogs `here <https://zah.uni-heidelberg.de/institutes/ari/gaia/outreach/gaiasky/downloads/#dr2catalogs>`_.
+You can get other DR2-based catalogs `here <https://zah.uni-heidelberg.de/institutes/ari/gaia/outreach/gaiasky/downloads/#dr2catalogs>`_.

 Compiling and running
 ---------------------